SuperOfficeDocs/superoffice-docs/docs/online/sandbox/index.md

 The production sandbox is a **dead end**.
 No round-tripping.
 We will not make it possible to migrate data back into the production environment from the sandbox.

 > [!CAUTION]
 > **The production sandbox is not a backup!** We will clean up the copied production database and also remove all mailboxes used by Service there.
+[See all steps][5].

 ## How do I get one?

-To buy your own production sandbox, please contact your local sales representative or fill in [this form][4].
+To buy your own CRM Online production sandbox, please contact your local sales representative or fill in [this form][4].
 The initial setup is handled by SuperOffice AS/Online Operation.

 > [!TIP]
 > You don't need the same amount of [user plans][3] in the sandbox.
 It is entirely up to you how many and the type of plans you add.
 We assume most will have just a few test users or developers with access to it.